Emilyfactor/Week_14_Homework_Web_Development/Unit_14_homework_Solved.md

         - Header fields
             - Response body
 5. Which number class of status codes represents errors?
-    - 404 indicates client error, meaning the client sent a improperly formatted request
+    - 400 codes indicates client error, meaning the client sent a improperly formatted request
-    - 500 indicates server error, meaning the server application failed
+    - 500 codes indicates server error, meaning the server application failed

 6. What are the two most common request methods that a security professional will encounter?
     - HTTP Method: GET - requests ask for data from a server to retrieve data.